AIPAC

 • Red Wing High School, Room J110

-• Virtual Option is available; contact the AIPAC chair.
+• Virtual Option is available; contact the AIPAC chair or Emily Seefeldt, easeefeldt@rwps.org

 Concurrence/Nonconcurrence